FusionAuth/fusionauth-site/site/_posts/2021-04-23-announcing-fusionauth-1-26.md

 There were a couple of bugs fixed, including:

-* A registration for an inactive application previously couldn't be deleted; now it can be.
+* A registration for an inactive application previously couldn't be deleted.
+Now it can.
 * There was spurious text on the FusionAuth admin UI screen in certain scenarios.
 This is now gone.

 ## Upgrade at will